(…continued from Part 2)

 After writing up the previous part of the story of the futile compiler chase, I was pretty burned out.
 I had tried every compiler and option that could have conceivably been used by whoever modified the code of F15 SE2 for the 1991 scenario disk update before producing the final build and turning it over to manufacturing, yet that search turned out fruitless.
 The opcodes smelled of MSC 5.1.
 But it could not be forced to emit the specific sequence of jmp short instructions that was present in the original.
 Borland compilers could, but they produced differences elsewhere that likewise could not be made to go away.
 A classic catch-22.

 I wanted to make progress on the reconstruction so I gave up on trying to make it perfect.
-I implemented options in the tool that I use for comparing my reconstruction with the binary, which let it skip a number of differing instructions in both executables and moved on.
+I implemented options in the tool that I use for comparing my reconstruction with the original, which let it skip a number of differing instructions in both executables and moved on.
 I was not very happy about it, but I was able to finish main() and move on to other functions that way.
 I kept using MSC 5.1 because it seemed to produce the best matching code overall.
 Things seemed to be moving along until one day distaster struck.
 The next function to rewrite from assembly to C was supposed to be this one:

 waitMdaCgaStatus proc near